“Have ye thought upon Al-Lat and Al-‘Uzzá

 The stories are anything but disparate; they meld together to form a microcosm of allegory, and they are weeping and dripping with magic—the magic that Rushdie is known for, grounded by realism, of course, which borrows from the master: Gabriel García Márquez.
 “I knew García Márquez’s colonels and generals,” explained Rushdie in an essay for the New York Times, “or at least their Indian and Pakistani counterparts; his bishops were my mullahs; his market streets were my bazaars.
 His world was mine, translated into Spanish.
 It’s little wonder I fell in love with it—not for its magic (although, as a writer reared on the fabulous ‘wonder tales’ of the East, that was appealing too) but for its realism.”
 The Satanic Verses is a combination of the magical and the real, the historic and the fictitious; Rushdie’s imagination augments reality, making metaphors and allegories into tangible truths.

 When it was published in 1988, it was considered blasphemy by the Muslim community and was met with violent reaction.
-The genesis of this reaction comes from the Ayatollah Khomeini, who issued a fatwa (Islamic ruling) calling on the death of Salman Rushdie and all involved in the publication of the novel.
+The genesis of this reaction comes from the Ayatollah Khomeini, who issued a fatwa (Islamic ruling) calling for the death of Salman Rushdie and all involved in the publication of the novel.
 Those unable to deal out the punishment were instructed to inform someone who could.
 Rushdie was put on constant police protection.
 He wrote about his eight years in hiding in his third-person memoir Joseph Anton, titled after his alias at the time (a combination of two of his favorite writers: Joseph Conrad and Anton Chekhov).
 By the end of the affair the Japanese translator Hitoshi Igarashi was stabbed to death, the Italian translator Ettore Capriolo was seriously injured in a stabbing, and the Norway publisher William Nygaard was shot three times but survived, among other incidents.
 For nearly thirty years the book has been and continues to be banned on religious grounds in twenty-one countries, including India, Saudi Arabia, and other Middle Eastern countries.
 Those who would most benefit from reading the book have not been able to; such is the goal with the suppression of ideas.
 The late journalist Christopher Hitchens considered the reaction to the book as the beginning of a culture war, or, to be exact, a war against culture.
 Not too long ago, South African author and psychologist Zainub Priya Dala was brutally beaten after she expressed admiration for Rushdie’s work at a literary festival in Durban, according to the Guardian.
 She was then forced into a psychiatric clinic under the guise of mental illness, but was eventually released after the international literary and human rights organization PEN started a campaign on her behalf.
 As Hitchens put it, “Two decades on, Salman himself is thriving mightily and living again like a free man.
 But the culture that sustains him, and that he helps sustain, has twisted itself into a posture of prior restraint and self-censorship in which the grim, mad edict of a dead theocrat still exerts its chilling force.”

 Some have said that only esoteric Islamist theologians can discern what was so ‘blasphemous’ and ‘offensive’ in the novel.
 That doesn’t seem to be the case.
 The novel is full of religious commentary and irony and other explorations of religion, which is one of its many themes.
 The Muhammad-based character in the novel is called Mahound, which is a derogatory version of Muhammad’s name.
 But the novel intelligently explains the use of the name: “To turn insults into strengths, whigs, tories, Blacks all chose to wear with pride the names they were given in scorn.”

 But if one is offended, what does that mean?
 Well, other than a propensity to whine, someone who is constantly offended is having his or her beliefs challenged.
-In general, the book challenges its readers to think, like any book worth its page-count.
+In general, the book challenges its readers to think, like any book worth its page count.
 Only someone who is mentally unstable would react with violence to a piece of art or literature, which is all the more disconcerting considering that a novel doesn’t have to be opened to begin with (and probably never was in the case of those foaming at the mouth for Rushdie’s death).
 Allow me to sum up the viewpoint of someone who is violently offended, as demonstrated by a Muslim character in the novel: “I hate admitting that my enemies have a point.
 Damn sight better to kill the bastards, I’ve always thought.
 Neatest bloody solution.”
 One should appreciate the irony of the very last remark.
 This is the mindset of the Medina Muslims, a term coined by Ayaan Hirsi Ali in her book Heretic: Why Islam Needs a Reformation Now.
 These are not the billions of peaceful Muslims who follow Muhammad’s teachings when he was in Mecca, but the millions of violent Muslims that follow or condone the methods of Muhammad after he was exiled to Medina, where his strategy went from door-to-door preaching to the summation of convert or die, or, if you are a Christian or Jew, demotion to second class citizen status, where one is required to pay a tax called jizyah.
 Medina Muslims include Al-Qaeda, ISIS, Boko Haram, and the Muslim Brotherhood, whose violent strategy of conversion is supported by verse 9:29 of the Qur’an: “Fight those who do not believe in Allah or in the Last Day and who do not consider unlawful what Allah and His Messenger have made unlawful and who do not adopt the religion of truth from those who were given scripture—[fight] until they give the jizyah willingly while they are humiliated.”

 The Satanic Verses is a symbolic representation in the real world of the ironic and artful and erudite, as opposed to the literal and barbarous and close-minded.
 Not everyone can see that, and the character Mahound demonstrates that inability when he says, as if the novel is joining the conversation it started, “Writers and whores.
 I see no difference here.”
 With everything that has occurred in the news for the past couple of years or even decades, The Satanic Verses could not be more important and relevant today.
 As the novel explains, “A poet’s work [is] to name the unnamable, to point at frauds, to take sides, start arguments, shape the world and stop it from going to sleep.”